lmarolla/TestQuBeyond/README.md

 | TestScenario2 | 153.536 us | 3.0051 us | 5.9318 us |  45.65 KB |
 | TestScenario3 | 508.914 us | 9.0221 us | 7.9979 us | 100.95 KB |

-//No Parallel for each: this one is an interesting scenario, in the first case which is the sample matrix of the exercise its actually faster.
+-No Parallel for each: this one is an interesting scenario, in the first case which is the sample matrix of the exercise its actually faster.
-//But on Scenario 2 and 3 with a large matrix and a large word stream it is much slower than the alternative.
+But on Scenario 2 and 3 with a large matrix and a large word stream it is much slower than the alternative.
-//Allocated memory increases in parallel foreach but again it's the first scenario where the parallel might not be useful and we could be overengineering the solution
+Allocated memory increases in parallel foreach but again it's the first scenario where the parallel might not be useful and we could be overengineering the solution
-//A possible improvement of the algo could be to decide dynamically which strategy to follow and do a normal for based on the size of the matrix and words
+A possible improvement of the algo could be to decide dynamically which strategy to follow and do a normal for based on the size of the matrix and words

 | Method        | Mean         | Error     | StdDev    | Allocated |
 |-------------- |-------------:|----------:|----------:|----------:|